aussedatlo/aussedatlo-notes/posts/09-caddy-wildcard-certificates.md

 COPY --from=builder /usr/bin/caddy /usr/bin/caddy
 ```

-Now rebuild the Docker image with the command
+Now rebuild the Docker image with the command:

 ```bash
 docker-compose build